-Wonderfully pure white photographs from the first bloom of Dendrobium infundibulum, a wide-ranging species from SE Asia and the Chinese Himalayas, and extending into eastern India.
+Wonderfully pure white photographs of Dendrobium infundibulum, a wide-ranging species from SE Asia and the Chinese Himalayas, and extending into eastern India.

 As with many widespread Dendrobium, this species is adaptable to a variety of growing temperatures.
 We grow Dendrobium infundibulum with intermediate temperatures in an eastern window with supplemental LED light.
 It is a relatively low light orchid, growing well with light levels suitable for Phalaenopsis and Paphiopedilum spicerianum.